 Five Math Skills Your Child Will Learn in Kindergarten

 As your child heads into kindergarten, you’ll be feeling all sorts of emotions.
 You may be wondering: How can my baby be that old?
-Is she ready?
-What exactly is he going to learn in kindergarten?
+Are they ready?
+What exactly are they going to learn in kindergarten?

 While kindergarten may have changed since you were a child, it still forms the foundation of your child’s schooling and we wrote earlier about how to prepare for a successful start to the school adventure.